 All our knitwear is made with 100% finest Geelong lambswool, which is spun in Kinross, Scotland.
 It is dyed using GOTS (Global Organic Textile Standard) approved dyes, with the fibre coming from Australia and South Africa.

 Caring for your knitwear

 One of the many benefits of wool is that unless it’s actually dirty, you can just air it for a day or two and any smell will disappear.
 If you look after your wool well, it will keep you warm and cosy for years to come!

 It is recommended that you hand wash your woollen scarves, hats or jumpers; do not machine wash.

 To hand wash, use lukewarm water and a delicate detergent suitable for wool.
 Very gently move the item in the water- do not rub or agitate.
 Try to keep all rinses the same temperature, as changing it may shock the wool and cause it to felt and shrink.
 Once it is rinsed, very gently squeeze out the excess water.
 Do not wring.
 Place flat on a towel, away from direct heat.
 Once dry, press with an iron on a low heat.

-If you are planning to store it for a long time, place in a sealed plastic bag.
+If you are planning to store your knitwear for a long time, place it in a sealed plastic bag.
 It is recommended that you store your knitwear flat, as hanging it up will result in stretching.